jvillste/dali/doc/design.md

 * operator: "add", "remove" or "set". "set" is expanded to an "add" and to zero or more "remove":s. "set" is not stored in indexes as such.
 * proposition: a tuple of values in a datom
 * change: a proposition and an operator
+* datom: a proposition, transaction number and operator
+* index: ordered set of datoms
 * statement: entity attribute value -tuple
-* datom: a proposition concatenated by transaction number and operator
-* index: ordered set of datoms

 * pattern: list of constants and variables
 * substitution: a map from variables to constants